ibm-cloud-docs/monitoring/default_dashboards.md

 | `Response Times`        | Use this dashboard to monitor the communication and network response metrics between all processes on the selected hosts. </br>Response counts and times are shown in averages down to 1-second granularity.  |
 {: caption="Table 5.
 List of topology pre-defined dashboards" caption-side="top"}

-**Note:** Any of these dashboards show dashed lines and grey boxes for instances without a Sysdig agent and for which communication is detected.
+Any of these dashboards show dashed lines and grey boxes for instances without a Sysdig agent and for which communication is detected.
+{: note}